 Unicode's UTF-8 Growth Trend on the World Wide Web

 What is the biggest takeaway from this tribute to Unicode.org?
 The biggest takeaway resides in the fact that Unicode.org attempts to bridge the human divide through facilitating global human communications.
 The Unicode endeavor neatly fits into a broader human endeavor of cooperation and unity rather than one of human bickering and division.
 There is so much confusion, disagreement, misunderstanding, and ignorance within the human family.
+There also is so much crime occurring within the human family, for example, murder, torture, assault, battery, robbery, theft, arson, kidnapping, vandalism, sexual abuse, piracy, hacking, and identity theft.
 Humans must find a way to overcome their multifarious existential challenges to both human civilization and life on Earth.
 A starting point would be for humans genuinely to show courtesy and respect for one another despite their multifarious differences.
 Thanks to the creation of the World Wide Web and the emergence of organizations such as Unicode.org, perhaps a glimmer of light flickers brightly at the end of the tunnel.

 Another challenge for 21st century humans involves taking it a step farther than the existence of a universal alphabet.
 Already humans have fostered a somewhat universal measurement system known as the metric system.
 The next step involves the creation of a universal language, thus, completing the Tower of Babel language circle, so to speak.
 With the advent of new technologies such as artificial intelligence and deep learning, computer companies such as the following ones are making giant strides at completing the language circle: